bassosimone/neubot-pipeline/README.md

 This repository contains an experimental (alpha stage!) pipeline for importing and processing data available at [Measurement Lab](http://www.measurementlab.net/).
-It is called Neubot pipeline because it was developed by Simone Basso in the context of the [Neubot project](http://www.neubot.org/).
+It is called "Neubot pipeline" because it was developed by Simone Basso in the context of the [Neubot project](http://www.neubot.org/).

 ## How to clone neubot-pipeline